CheriByte-Studios/Project-Restoration-Demo/README.md

 ## Contribution
 Due to this being just a demo we are not taking any pull requests or issues.
 Everything that is a bug WILL be fixed in the future!

+## Installation
+Since this demo is a modpack, you are going to need (Codename engine)[https://github.com/CodenameCrew/CodenameEngine] to install it.
+Once you have downloaded Codename, drop this into the mods folder.